getodk/docs/docs/form-question-types.rst

 .. seealso::

-  You can display other geometry on the map as :ref:`reference geometry <geo-questions-reference-geometry>`.
+  You can display previously collected geospatial data on the map as :ref:`reference geometry <geo-questions-reference-geometry>`.

 The default :ref:`geopoint-widget` does not display a map to the user.
 When the appearance attribute is ``maps``, the widget displays a map to help the user get oriented and confirm that the selected point is correct and sufficiently accurate.